 Yes.
-If you have multiple linked locations and are logged in as the Business Owner, you will see the option to import items into all of your locations.
-Visit our Bulk Management article to learn how to import new items into all linked locations.
+If you have multiple linked locations and are logged in as the Business Owner, you will see the option to create new items in all linked locations when adding basic items from the Item List or using Bulk Management.

 What is the difference between basic items and items with variants?

 Basic items are for standalone items like Bottled Water or Blueberry Jam.
 Items with variants are for items sold in multiple variations, such as a single t-shirt with different sizes, colors, and materials.

 Should I use basic items or items with variants?